 If you have HPV that has infected any or all of the above, then you have oral HPV.

 Just like HPV that occurs elsewhere in your body can lead to cancer, oral HPV can lead to the development of oral cancer.
 Because the virus essentially commandeers control of your cell’s ability to differentiate and grow, it can destabilize your cells’ genomes.
 This leads to cellular immortalization, and the steps that come after this lead to cancer.
 Oral HPV is one of the most common causes of oral cancer out there, trailing only behind alcohol abuse and tobacco use.
 If left untreated and undetected, in other words, it is likely that oral HPV could cause some serious issues for your oral health.
 That is why it is important to see us regularly, so we can keep tabs on your oral health.

 There are a few different ways that HPV can be detected.
 Many doctors will use blood tests, for example, to attempt to determine whether or not the virus is infecting their patients.
 When it comes to oral HPV, saliva is being used more and more often.
 This kind of examine is non-invasive and is not painful.
 We simply collect a swab of your saliva and send it off for testing—no needles or other worrisome instruments required!
 The whole collection process is over in just a few moments, and then you can wait for us to call with your results.
 Whether they come back positive or negative, we will be able to help you figure out where to go next.

 Are you interested in learning more about the oral HPV test?
-Give us a call today at (210) 598-8933 and speak with one of our knowledgeable professionals!
+Contact us today and speak with one of our knowledgeable professionals!